 - other commercial use such as merchandising

 Commercial use licenses inevitably cost more than marketing/self-promotion, so it is essential to explain exactly what you need the images for when getting a quote and you’ll be supplied with what you need, in the format in which it will be required for that purpose.

-To use the images freely, at any time and for any purpose, will need an ‘All Uses’ license – this will cost more but will allow just that.
-Prices will include capture, processing and the subsequent supply of both high and low resolution images.
+To use the images freely, at any time and for any purpose, you will need an ‘All Uses‘ license – this inevitably costs more but allows you to do just that.
+Prices will include capture, processing and the subsequent supply of both high and low resolution images in various formats.

 Pay As You Go

-Many artists however, just need to document an artwork or installation, or need images for their website, blog or for submissions.
+Many artists however, initially just need to document an artwork or installation, or need images for their website, blog or for submissions.
 So why pay for services you don’t yet need?

-As all images are archived safely, they can be supplied in the required format at any time.
-You can just pay for extra or commercial uses or higher resolution files as and when needed.
+As all images are archived safely, they can be supplied in the required format at any time, so you can just pay for extra or commercial uses or higher resolution files, as and when needed.

 - Less cost up front makes it more affordable to get work photographed